23 people are interested

-Archives Assistants staff the Roger and Ruth Anderson Architecture Center, a community resource for regional architecture which houses the Society's extensive local history archives, including photographs, postcards, maps, blueprints, periodicals, clippings, and ephemera.
+Archives Assistants help staff the Roger and Ruth Anderson Architecture Center, a community resource for regional architecture which houses the Hinsdale Historical Society's extensive local history archives, including photographs, postcards, maps, blueprints, periodicals, clippings, and ephemera.

 Main duties involve helping patrons with local history and genealogy requests and conducting research for inquiries made via phone, mail, email, or social media.
-Other activities may include tasks for organizing and maintaining the archives, such as inventory, cataloguing, digitization, and database entry and management.
+Other activities include tasks for organizing and maintaining the archives, such as inventory, cataloging, digitization, and database entry and management.

-This volunteer posiiton is ideal for an organized and detailed individual with a genuine interest in and a basic knowledge of local history and genealogical research.
+This volunteer position is ideal for an organized and detailed individual with a genuine interest in and a basic knowledge of local history and genealogical research.
 Basic computers skills are a plus.
 We are seeking individuals who can make a long-term commitment to volunteer on a weekly basis.